sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md

 1. Go to the Home Page and click the (![Edit icon](../../../images/icon-edit-pencil.png)) icon to edit the Content Page.
 1. Expand the *C7F8 Collection* heading in the [Fragments and Widgets panel](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md#fragments) and drag the *C7F8 Card* fragment onto the page.
 1. Select the C7F8 Card.
 The Selection panel appears on the right.
-In the *General* tab you can set the component's text style to dark or light.
+In the *General* tab, set the component's text style to dark or light.

     ![Configurable fragments provide options to modify the fragment's look and feel.](./adding-configuration-options-to-fragments/images/02.png)